The quality of everything we do depends on the quality of the thinking we do first

 A Thinking Environment prevents internal competition among colleagues, replacing it with a wholehearted, unthreatened search for good ideas.

-Encouragement: giving courage to go to the cutting edge of ideas by moving beyond internal competition
+Encouragement: giving courage to go to the unexplored edge of thinking by ceasing competition as thinkers

 Unexpressed feelings can inhibit good thinking